JuliaPlots/Plots.jl/RecipesBase/README.md

 ### Author: Thomas Breloff (@tbreloff)

-This package implements a handy macro `@recipe` which will define a custom transformation and attach attributes for user types.
+This package implements handy macros `@recipe` and `@series` which will define a custom transformation and attach attributes for user types.
 Its design is an attempt to simplify and generalize the summary and display of types and data from external packages.
 With no extra dependencies and minimal code, package authors can describe visualization routines that can be used